Skaled/Skaled-Core/README.md

 # Skaled-Core

 <b>It's been a month since the first release!
 The 09/11/2022!
 A lot have changed, and a lot will change.
 Stay tuned! </b>
-<b>New stable release, v1.3.0, has been published right now!
-Check it out!</b>

 <h3>FAQ:</h3>
 Q: <b>Release date of new softwares </b>? <br>